-- 1. To lay before the Meeting the Audited Financial Statements for the year ended December 31, 2019 together with the Reports of the Directors, the Auditors, and the Audit Committee thereon. - 2 To elect/re-elect Directors - 3 To authorize the Directors to fix the remuneration of the Auditors - 4.
-To elect the Shareholders' representative on the Audit Committee
+- To lay before the Meeting the Audited Financial Statements of the company for the year ended 1.
+December 31, 2020 together with the Reports of the Directors, the Auditors, and the Audit Committee thereon. - 2.
+To elect/re-elect Directors - To authorize the Directors to fix the remuneration of the Auditors 3. - 4.
+To disclose the remuneration of managers of the company in compliance with Section 257 of CAMA 2020 - 5.
+To elect the shareholders' representative on the Audit Committee